Note: all questions are collapsed, be sure to click on the small gray plus icon in each section to expand.

 1. Please share why you are a candidate for the NAD Board position that you are running for.

 Twenty-six years after the landmark Americans with Disabilities Act (ADA), many deaf and hard of hearing people including myself continue to experience no communication access in various settings.
 I am passionate about advocating for the rights of deaf and hard of hearing people to participate meaningfully in society.
 As president of NAD, I will be able to be in front and center of this struggle and work with multiple stakeholders for inclusion.
+In addition to protecting the civil and human rights for every one in our community, the NAD is an important resource to educate the greater society about the unique cultural and linguistic aspects of the Deaf experience.

 2. Outline your background and qualifications you bring and how this will contribute the NAD and your position as whole.